Harbaugh, Frost and the joy (and pain) of coaching your alma mater

 "This will get worse before it gets better," he said Saturday in the aftermath of the defeat to Troy, "but it's always darkest before the dawn."

 Such realism is essential.
-Ask Mark Richt at Miami, Kirby Smart at Georgia and Stanford's David Shaw.
+Ask Mark Richt at Miami, Kirby Smart at Georgia and David Shaw at Stanford.

 Not every day is rosy.

-"It means so much," said Northwestern coach Pat Fitzgerald, an All-America linebacker at the school in 1995 and '96.
+"It means so much," said Northwestern coach Pat Fitzgerald, an All-American linebacker at the school in 1995 and '96.
 "But sometimes everybody thinks you know who they are.
 So building relationships is equally, if not more, important."

 It's personal, said Central Michigan's John Bonamego, 21-21 in his fourth season after an 0-3 start this fall.